-One of the best ways to find potential clients is spreading a word of mouth to your friends, family and relatives.
-You can also advertise in social media sites for better exposure.
+One of the best ways to find potential clients is by spreading a word of mouth to your friends, family, and relatives.
+You can also advertise on social media sites for better exposure.

 Did you know 80% of the commercial insurance policies are managed and sold by independent insurance agents who are associated with different private companies?
 So, you will never be out of work as a freelancer… that’s for sure.

 You should target business arenas instead of individual people because as studies reveal 75% to 80% of personal insurance policies are handled by insurance agents working for particular private companies.

 You have to create an insurance portfolio, which typically refers to the list of insurance coverage types, policies, and solutions that you have access to.
 You have to form the list by approaching insurance companies and coming to an agreement with them on adding their company policies to your portfolio.
 (1)

 Some of the types of policies that an independent insurance agent can sell include;